mila-iqia/fuel/docs/setup.rst

 * h5py_ and PyTables_ for the HDF5 storage back-end
 * pillow_, providing PIL for image preprocessing
 * Cython_, for fast extensions
-* pyzmq_, to send data across processes
+* pyzmq_, to efficiently send data across processes
-* picklable_itertools_, for picklable iterators
+* picklable_itertools_, for supporting iterator serialization
-* SciPy_, to read from MatLab's .mat format
+* SciPy_, to read from MATLAB's .mat format
 * requests_, to download canonical datasets

+nose2_ is an optional requirement, used to run the tests.

 .. _Anaconda: https://store.continuum.io/cshop/anaconda/
 .. _nose2: https://nose2.readthedocs.org/